The Lands

 Ruler: The Protector of Rolania

-Subjects: All humans of Erimanic kin residing within Rolania
+Subjects: All Humans of Erimanic kin residing within Rolania

 and all third-generation Halfling residents of the city of Roburg

-History: At the end of the Age of Tumult the two waring factions of the former Empire of Erimania was left shattered.
+History: At the end of the Age of Tumult the two waring factions of the former Empire of Erimania were left shattered.
 The royal family by this time was utterly extinct.
 Of the many scattered estates that survived most entered into two groupings for self-defence.
 The grouping west of the Mountains became the Convergent Estates of Rolania.
 As none of the nobility could agree on a new ruling family it was decided to establish an elective form of monarch.

 ROVNARA